lars-t-hansen/moz-sandbox/swat/ROADMAP.md

   * Idiosyncratic "closed" syntax, defvirtual + defmethod would be less weird and "open" and forward-looking
 * Exportable classes
   * They should show up as factory functions M.make.Cls(), and with access to fields thru the std TypedObject mechanism
-* Some way of invoking JS methods on host objects, so that we don't have to go to JS for DOM access.
+* Some way of accessing host objects, so that we don't have to go to JS for DOM access.
   * Ad-hoc / limited is OK for now, anything's better than what we have
-  * Note, not just invocation but also property reference, eg for event.charCode
-  * Language operator, eg (=> obj "getElementById" arg ...) where obj is anyref and the arg ... are of any type.
-    Symbols would be nicer and we can require a quoted form here but it seems like a headache right now.
-  * Less obscure: (ffi-get obj name), (ffi-set! obj name value), (ffi-send obj name arg ...)
-  * Want a way to reference functions, to install event handlers?
-OK if this is only exported functions...
-Suppose we can just reference an exported function and get an anyref back, representing the value that would have been seen on the outside of the module?
-* Important missing syntax
-  * `do` loops - what we have is insanely primitive and `while` is just ugly
+  * See FUTURE.md for a discussion
 * Very high value missing language operators
   * vector->string, string->vector
   * <number>->string, string-><number> for number types